Harlequin Theatre & Cinema

 Removal or rectification of RAAC will impact other elements of the building, such as the heating and ventilation systems, equipment and décor - meaning that we cannot consider the costs of the RAAC in isolation.

 Indicative costs to remove and remediate the RAAC and refurbish the theatre to bring it back into use are estimated to be in the region of £10 million.
-We are waiting on further analysis and itemised costs.

 We are continuing to be in dialogue with the head leaseholder to work through the implications of the RAAC survey findings and respective responsibilities.
 We need to use public money appropriately.